skagl/ynab-sdk-php/docs/Api/CategoriesApi.md

 Update a category for a specific month

-Update a category for a specific month
+Update a category for a specific month.
+Only 'budgeted' amount can be updated currently.

 ### Example